A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Introduction

 We are interested in the limiting behavior as $\eps \downarrow 0$ of $A_\eps$, in the \textit{norm-resolvent} sense.
 The reason for this particular choice of (operator) topology is that it gives us direct access to the spectrum, in that it implies spectral convergence/asymptotics of $\sigma(A_\eps)$, in the sense of Hausdorff convergence/asymptotics on compact subsets of the real line $\mathbb{R}$ (see \cite[Section VIII.7]{reed_simon1} and \cite[Definition 4.4.13 and Proposition 4.4.14]{ambrosio_tilli_book}).
 We intend to use the spectral information to study the effective behavior of waves in high-contrast media.

-We will follow the approach proposed by Cherednichenko, Ershova, and Kiselev in \cite{eff_behavior}.
-This is an operator framework based on the following key ingredients (we postpone the precise definitions): \begin{enumerate}[label=(\Alph*)] \item The (rescaled) \textit{Gelfand/Floquet transform} $G_\eps$, which helps take the $\eps\mathbb{Z}^d$-periodic operator $A_\eps$ on $L^2(\mathbb{R}^d)$ to a family of operators $A_\eps^{(\tau)}$ on $L^2(Q)$, indexed by $\tau \in Q' = [-\pi,\pi)^d$.
+We employ an operator framework recently proposed by Cherednichenko, Ershova, and Kiselev in \cite{eff_behavior}, which is based on the following key ingredients (see Section \ref{sect:mainmodel} for precise definitions): \begin{enumerate}[label=(\Alph*)] \item The (rescaled) \textit{Gelfand/Floquet transform} $G_\eps$, which helps take the $\eps\mathbb{Z}^d$-periodic operator $A_\eps$ on $L^2(\mathbb{R}^d)$ to a family of operators $A_\eps^{(\tau)}$ on $L^2(Q)$, indexed by $\tau \in Q' = [-\pi,\pi)^d$.

 \item Boundary triples $(A_0,\Lambda,\Pi)$ in the sense of Ryzhov \cite{ryzhov2009}, to obtain norm-resolvent estimates for each $A_\eps^{(\tau)}$.

 \item Perturbation theory in the sense of Kato \cite{kato_book}, and Reed and Simon \cite[Chapter XII]{reed_simon4}, to ensure that the estimates in (2) are uniform in $\tau$.